 - Dr. Sue Johnson (HOLD ME TIGHT: Seven Conversations for a Lifetime of Love; LOVE SENSE: The Revolutionary New Science of Romantic Relationships)

-- Andrew Carroll (WAR LETTERS: Extraordinary Correspondence from American Wars; HERE IS WHERE: Discovering America’s Great Forgotten History; OPERATION HOMECOMING; BEHIND THE LINES)
+- Andrew Carroll (MY FELLOW SOLDIERS: General John Pershing and the Americans Who Helped Win the Great War; WAR LETTERS: Extraordinary Correspondence from American Wars; HERE IS WHERE: Discovering America’s Great Forgotten History; OPERATION HOMECOMING; BEHIND THE LINES)